 How long does it take to get a pre-approval letter?

-If it is a complicated case and all of the documents weren’t given, you should still have a response back within 3 days.
-If it is taking longer than that because they are so busy, that should raise some red flags.
+If it is taking longer then that should raise some red flags.
 Will they be able to prioritize your loan for your contractual obligations?
 Some places get so understaffed because they have been offering such a great deal on mortgages, he says.

 “At this point, you have started a relationship.
 You are turning over a substantial amount of private information.
 The decision usually has been made in your mind to use this person for the loan,” Bogan says.